bluestatedigital/monahan_variables/README.md

 # Requirements
 No special requirements

-# Installation
-Install as you would normally install a custom module.

 # Configuration
 * Create new variable groups in Administration > Structure > Monahan Variable Groups.
 Add and configure fields just as you would on a content type.